Employee referral programs have been one of the favorite and most successful ways for employers to attract new talents to their organizations.

 It takes one poor candidate experience for your employee to never refer a candidate again.
 Providing a good candidate experience during the entire selection process is what makes employee referral programs sustainable.

 Furthermore, it’s not uncommon for referrals to fall into a “black hole.”
 The candidate is never contacted and the employee can’t find out what is going on.
 The employee is frustrated and embarrassed.
-Chances are he won’t refer the company to another person.
+Chances are they won’t refer the company to another person.

 6. Gamify the experience and make it rewarding